It's all the entertainment you need!

 Justin Timberlake, Emile Hirsch, Ben Foster, Anton Yelchin and Shawn Hatosy decide who is the Alpha Dog.

-Stanley Tucci reunites with Meryl Streep as the man behind a legendary chef and TV star in Julie and Julia.
+Stanley Tucci (2010 interview) reunites with Meryl Streep as the man behind a legendary chef and TV star in Julie and Julia.

 United Stages-Helping to keep off-off-Broadway viable.